-The manoeuvrist approach seeks to shatter the enemies cohesion through a series of actions orchestrated towards a single purpose , creating a turbulent and rapidly deteriorating situation with which the enemy cannot cope.
+The manoeuvrist approach seeks to shatter the enemy’s cohesion through a series of actions orchestrated towards a single purpose, creating a turbulent and rapidly deteriorating situation with which the enemy cannot cope.

 - AVM Pulford

-These are the points discussed on the podcast, looking at the factors that made this the most manouevrist campaign the Australian Army has ever fought.
+These are the points discussed on the podcast, looking at the factors that made this the most manoeuvrist campaign the Australian Army has ever fought.

 - We look at the force ratios for both sides.
-Yamashita was fighting significantly outnumbered, so how did he make up the numbers?
+Yamashita was fighting significantly outnumbered, so what force multipliers did he use?

 - Armoured warfare – who had the advantage with tanks?